Mythra/CafeGLSL/README.md

 If you need to compile shaders dynamically at runtime on the Wii U, you need to use the .rpl file.

-However, if you can compile all required shaders on your PC (as part of your build process, for example), you should probably use the .elf file.
+However, if you can compile all required shaders on your PC (as part of your build process, for example), you should probably use the pre-built executable file.
-It is currently limited to Linux/WSL/Docker only so setting it up may be a bit more involved then the .rpl method.
+This project has been confirmed to build on Linux, macOS, and Windows.
+You may be able to build on other platforms, but things may break.

-### Statically compile shaders to .gsh on PC (Linux/WSL/Docker only, recommended):
+### Statically compile shaders to .gsh on PC:

 #### Compilation:

-1. Follow the [build instructions](#how-to-compile) to compile for your OS or see if the precompiled .elf binaries from the [GitHub Releases](https://github.com/Exzap/CafeGLSL/releases) work on your Linux installation.
+1. Follow the [build instructions](#how-to-compile) to compile for your OS or see if the precompiled executable binaries from the [GitHub Releases](https://github.com/Exzap/CafeGLSL/releases) work on your platform.
-2. Use the `glslcompiler.elf` binary to compile your shaders to .gsh files.
+2. Use the glslcompiler executable to compile your shaders to .gsh files.
 The usage is as follows:

 ```bash
 # Example
 glslcompiler -ps ./input/crt.ps -vs ./input/crt.vs -o ./output/crt.gsh